 Junior Matt Stainbrook interviews assistant coach Rick Carter about the upcoming game against St. John's.

-Carter, 34, played a key role in several areas during his year at Missouri, including skill development, scouting and recruiting and helped Missouri reach the NCAA Tournament.
-Carter helped develop the likes of Phil Pressey and Alex Oriakhi, while being a key part of gathering a nationally-ranked 2013 recruiting class.
+Carter, 35, played a key role in several areas during his year at Missouri, including skill development, scouting and recruiting and helped Missouri reach the NCAA Tournament.
+Carter helped develop the likes of Phil Pressey and Alex Oriakhi, while being a key part of gathering a nationally-ranked 2013 recruiting class that included Jabari Brown and Jordan Clarkston.

 Following his stint in East Lansing, Mich., Carter spent two seasons working for Ed Cooley (now head coach at Providence) at Fairfield.
 In his first season, 2006-07, Carter served as the Director of Basketball Operations.
 Carter was elevated to a full-time assistant coach in 2007-08.